-The EIC Transition is one of the instruments of the European Innovation Council Work Programme, part of Horizon Europe.
+The EIC Transition is one of the instruments of the European Innovation Council Work Program, part of Horizon Europe.
 Single applicants (SMEs, spin-offs, start-ups, research organizations, universities or consortia of max.
 5 partners are eligible to apply to EIC Transition.

-EIC Transition requirements
+EIC Transition 2023 requirements

-Proposals must build on the results from EIC Pathfinder or ERC Proof of Concept projects, either by including participants of those projects or by showing that you have access to the IP or the rights to further develop the technology.
+Proposals must build on the results from EIC Pathfinder, FET Flagship calls or ERC Proof of Concept projects, either by including participants of those projects or by showing that you have access to the IP or the rights to further develop the technology.
 In general a Transition project aims to validate and demonstrate technology (in an application-relevant environment) and develop its market readiness.
 EIC Transition supports the maturation and validation of your novel technology in the lab and in relevant application environments (by making use of prototyping, formulation, models, user testing or other validation tests).
 As well as the development of a business case and business model towards the innovation’s future commercialization.

 The expected result of a Transition project is that the applicant(s) are ready for the next stage, which can be to: apply for EIC Accelerator (for SMEs, including start-ups or spin-offs), seek other investors or sources of funding, enter licensing or collaboration agreements with third parties, or utilize other routes to market deployment.
 Additionally, projects funded through EIC Transition are eligible to submit an EIC Accelerator proposal via the Fast Track scheme.

 The program is divided over two different types of calls, the Open call and the Challenges.
-The EIC Transition Open call is open to any type of technology and research area, while the EIC Transition Challenges cover 2 specific areas.
+The EIC Transition Open call is open to any type of technology and research area, while the EIC Transition Challenges cover 3 specific areas.
 Both call types share the following:

-Open & Challenge driven topic
+Open & Challenge driven topics

 - Subsidy: up to € 2.5 M.